HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv.markdown

   - Enables macroblock-level bitrate control that generally improves subjective visual quality.
   - It may have a negative impact on performance and objective visual quality metrics.
   - Default: 1 (on)
-  - Note: not compatible with Constant QP or !LookAhead rate control methods (ignored).
+  - Note: not compatible with Constant QP or LookAhead rate control methods (ignored).
   - Caveats: requires hardware support (4th gen. Intel Core processor or equivalent), and driver support for version 1.6 of the Media SDK API.

 - extbrc <boolean>